evandrosouza-developer/Tester-ps2-msx/README.md

 After cloning the repository you need to make the following preparations:

-go to libopencm3 you cloned
+Go to libopencm3 you cloned (eg: cd libopencm3) and prepares it to use by typing:

 ```
 make TARGETS='stm32/f1 stm32/f4'
 ```

-Make sure you choose the right target MCU in the system.h file line 60.
+Go to your PS/2 to MSX Converter Tester project folder and assure that you choose the right target MCU in the system.h file line 62.
 ```
 #define MCU                       STM32F103
 or